zilexa/Homeserver/docker/README.md

 **Issues:**
 Permission issues can be solved with the chown and chmod commands.
 For example Filerun needs you to own the very root of the user folder (/mnt/pool/Users), not root.

+NEXT STEPS...
+Continue with Step 4 of the main guide, configuring your Apps:
+[Overview of Docker Apps](https://github.com/zilexa/Homeserver/blob/master/Applications-Overview.md) contains direct links to the documentation or homepage of each Docker app.